azsk/ADOScanner-docs/02- Running ADO Scanner from command line/Readme.md

 To scan builds inside "Folder 1", the path should be given as "Folder 1".
 This will scan all builds inside this folder (i.e., Build 1, Build 2 and Build 3).
 To scan all builds inside "Folder 2", the path should be "Folder 1\Folder 2".
 This will scan Build 1 and Build 2.

 ----------------------------------------------
-### Scan pipelines incrementally
+### Scan resources incrementally
 The Get-AzSKADOSecurityStatus command by default scans all the resources whose resource type you have specified.
-Situations may arise when pipelines have not been used/changed since the last scan was executed.
+Situations may arise when resources have not been used/changed since the last scan was executed.
 In such scenarios, you may want to scan only those resources that have the potential to drift from compliance rather than every resource all over again.
 This will save the scan time as well as give you the most recent and relevant security status.
 You can achieve this using the *-IncrementalScan* switch.
  When you use this switch for the first time the scanner stores the timestamp as a reference for future scans.
-When you scan pipelines the next time, not all of them will be scanned.
-Rather using the time from last scan only those pipelines will be scanned that have been modified/created since then.
+When you scan the resources the next time, not all of them will be scanned.
+Rather using the time from last scan only those resources will be scanned that have been modified/created since then.
  ```PowerShell
  #------------Scan builds incrementally------------------#
  Get-AzSKADOSecurityStatus -OrganizationName "<OrganizationName>"  -ProjectName "<ProjectName>"  -BuildNames *  -ResourceTypeName Build -IncrementalScan